Students and scholars are stranded after Trump bars travel for nationals from 7 countries

 Peter McPherson, the president of the Association of Public and Land-grant Universities, said in a statement, "The impact of this decision goes beyond those immediately impacted.
 Our nation’s universities are enriched and strengthened by the talent, insight and culture that international students, faculty, researchers and staff bring.
 With appropriate and effective vetting, international students from all countries and of all religions have long been a core part of our campus communities, and that should continue uninterrupted.
 We are also concerned that this decision adds great uncertainty to international students, researchers and others who might consider coming to our campuses."

-A petition signed by more than 4,000 academics by Saturday evening, including 22 Nobel laureates, condemns the entry ban as discriminatory based on religion and national origin and as detrimental to U.S. interests.
+A petition signed by more than 7,000 academics by early Sunday evening, including 37 Nobel laureates, condemns the entry ban as discriminatory based on religion and national origin and as detrimental to U.S. interests.
 The petition argues that the action by Trump damages the nation's position of leadership in higher education and research and poses an "undue burden" on certain international students and scholars.

-Some universities issued letters to their students about the changes.
-Senior academic administrators at the Massachusetts Institute of Technology wrote in an email Saturday that the executive order "is already having an impact on members of our community" and said the university is offering its assistance to affected students.

-The University of Michigan also issued a letter affirming its commitment to welcoming students without regard to their immigration status and saying its officials "are working to understand the implications on our community of the 'extreme vetting' executive order blocking immigration from certain countries."

-"We are dismayed about the impact of the executive order signed by the president denying entrance to the United States from seven predominantly Muslim nations," Portland State University President Wim Wiewel said in a statement.
-The university has 76 students from Iraq, Iran, Libya, Yemen and Syria, most of whom are graduate students.
-"The order has a chilling effect not only on these students but on our Muslim students and all international students," Wiewel's statement said.
+At Portland State University, which has 76 students from Iran, Iraq, Libya, Yemen and Syria, most of them graduate students, President Wim Wiewel issued a statement describing the order as having "a chilling effect not only on these students but on our Muslim students and all international students."

 "We have numerous students of Iraqi and Iranian origin," said Shabbir Abbas, the president of the Graduate Muslim Student Association at Rutgers University (and a U.S. citizen).
 "Firstly, they are heartbroken.
 Many of these students have come from war-ravaged and poverty-stricken nations.
 Coming here was not only a dream come true, but also something that required painstaking effort.
 Now with a few strokes of a pen it can all come crashing down."

 "If they leave the country, their return is in doubt -- actually, they won’t be able to return -- and a lot of these students, they have young children.
-They’re in preschool, kindergarten."
+They’re in preschool, kindergarten," Abbas said.

 "I wanted to do it in summer of 2017, but now everything is just vague and I don’t know what will happen," the student said.